Goal setting is so incredibly smart.

 Specific: I want to get rid of my fear of connecting with others, and stop sabotaging closeness in relationships.

 Measurable: I will find a counselor in the next two weeks, who specializes in childhood trauma.
-Then I will meet with them weekly, and start doing the actionable things they tell me to do, without fail.
+Then I will meet with them weekly, and start doing the actionable steps they tell me to do, without fail.

 Attainable: People are able to heal from childhood trauma all the time, and there are people who have been through worse, and have overcome their past.